The content on this site is information only and is not legal advice. If you need legal advice please contact us.

 The Court may also order that the other parent pay your legal costs.

 In some circumstances, you may be able to use family dispute resolution to work out the issues.
 For example, the breach may happen because the other parent’s change in circumstances makes it impossible to drop off your children at a particular time or place.
-In these circumstances, you may need to adjust your parenting plan or ask the Court to make <Consent Orders (link to What are consent orders and how will they help me? section)>.
+In these circumstances, you may need to adjust your parenting plan or ask the Court to make Consent Orders.

 If you have a parenting plan but no Consent Orders, and the other parent isn’t following them, you need to go back through the dispute resolution process.
 If this is unsuccessful, you will be issued with a certificate and you may need to consider getting Parenting Orders.
 You’ll need legal advice to find out what’s involved.